 Complied By Diana Shepherd, CDFA™

 Tax losses have value and must be considered for settlement purposes.
 I had a divorce client who was in the 35% tax bracket (so was her spouse).
 On their 2010 tax return, they had $230,000 in tax-loss carry-forwards.
 My client’s lawyer had not noticed the tax-loss or didn’t realize it could be carried forward and be used in the future to offset gains.
 The husband was probably hoping no one would even notice this and he would have been able to keep and use the entire amount over time.
 In the client’s settlement negotiations, they could determine if the loss carry-forward would be split or awarded to one spouse.
-If the loss came from investments that were owned in joint name, then either spouse could take the loss or it could be split up in any fashion.
-However, if the losses were incurred by investments in single name, the carry-forward must remain with the individual who incurred the loss.
+If the loss came from investments that were owned in a joint name, then either spouse could take the loss or it could be split up in any fashion.
+However, if the losses were incurred by investments in a single name, the carry-forward must remain with the individual who incurred the loss.
 If this were the case, they could negotiate to offset this with another asset.

 – Donna M. Cheswick (CDFA™) practices in Greensburg, PA. www.bpuinvestments.com